-The best Ipsos alternatives in 2026 are User Intuition for AI-moderated interview depth, Qualtrics for enterprise survey infrastructure, Remesh for live AI-moderated focus groups, Discuss.io for video-based IDIs, dscout for mobile diary and ethnographic research, Pollfish for mobile-first global surveys, and Suzy for agile consumer insights.
-The right choice depends on whether you need qualitative depth at scale, faster turnaround, lower costs, or a different methodology entirely.
+Seven Ipsos alternatives in 2026: User Intuition for AI-moderated qualitative depth at quantitative scale across chat, audio, and video; Qualtrics for enterprise survey infrastructure with advanced logic; Remesh for live AI-moderated focus groups with 100+ participants; Discuss.io for video-based depth interviews with human moderation; dscout for mobile diary and ethnographic research over days or weeks; Pollfish for mobile-first global surveys at roughly $1 per response; and Suzy for agile multi-method consumer insights in one platform.
+The right choice depends on whether you need qualitative depth at scale, structured survey breadth, live focus-group dynamics, video moderation, in-context behavior, fast global surveys, or a multi-method generalist.

-Why Do Research Teams Look Beyond Ipsos?
+Why Look Beyond Ipsos?

 Ipsos built its reputation on three pillars: experienced human researchers, comprehensive methodological breadth, and global infrastructure.
 For organizations that need multi-method, multi-market research coordinated by seasoned professionals, those pillars still hold.
 But the research landscape has shifted.
 Teams that once planned quarterly studies months in advance now face decisions that need consumer input within days.
 The gap between what full-service agencies deliver and what modern product and marketing teams need has widened across four specific dimensions.